-Wrongful Termination Issues for Employees in Virginia
+Virginia Wrongful Termination Lawyers for Employees

 Our DC-Metropolitan Based Law Firm Specializes in Employment, Security Clearance, and Retirement Law.

-We often meet with individuals that believe that they have been wrongfully terminated from their employer in Virginia.
+Our wrongful termination lawyers for Virginia employees often meet with individuals that believe that they have been wrongfully terminated from their employer.
 When dealing with these types of employment issues, it is important to seek out the advice of a Virginia employment lawyer knowledgeable in these areas of law.
 This article discusses the rights and issues associated with wrongful termination for Virginia employees.

 There is nothing quite the same as being called into one’s supervisor’s office, or to an employer’s HR office (almost always on a Friday) only to be informed that their employment has been terminated.
 In most cases, the employee is unaware of the pending termination and there is little advance notice.
 As a result, it is a fairly big shock to the person being terminated.
 Once notice is given, the person is often quickly escorted out of the office and is faced with confusion and a sense of loss.
 Many employees are left bewildered, wondering about their rights.